~ 8 MIN READ

 Country Manager, Finder.com

 Reporting on strategy progress isn’t something you do once or twice a year; checking in so infrequently makes it difficult to react if your plan isn’t working for any reason.
 To make your strategic plan stick, leadership teams should meet monthly or quarterly to look at the latest data, and discuss adjustments or course-corrections if necessary.
-Such meetings keep your strategic objectives at the center of the management process, and ensure you fully execute on projects.
+Such strategy meetings keep your strategic objectives at the center of the management process, and ensure you fully execute on projects.

 Reporting is a requirement for strategy meetings; if this task takes too long to complete, staff members are likely to produce incomplete reports or miss deadlines.
 Strategy software like ClearPoint speeds up the reporting process with automation, and produces visually appealing, comprehensive reports that are always up to date.
 Plus, your leadership team can get as much or as little information as they like about any objective, anytime.